 In addition to the above equipment, other best practices to remain safe this winter include:

 - Before leaving home, check local weather forecasts to stay safe on the roads.
-Some alarm panels and mobile apps provide current weather conditions.

 - Ensure batteries in security and environmental hazard equipment still work.